 As well as the borrowers’ pledge to stop paying once 1 million debtors sign on, the campaign has a pledge for supporters, and a special version for faculty members that acknowledges the role student debt plays in their continued employment.
 “The situation is our current students go into debt in order to help pay for our salary and they’re in debt for several decades,” Ross said.

 Whether the campaign will come close enough to 1 million signatures to seem a risk -- for borrowers or for the government -- is unclear.
 Hundreds of thousands have signed petitions calling for total student debt forgiveness.
-The Education Department’s cohort default rates, released in September, showed that more than 300,000 students who entered repayment in 2009 had already defaulted.
+The Education Department’s cohort default rates, released in September, showed that more than 300,000 students who entered repayment in 2009 had already defaulted. can we say how many people currently HAVE student loan debt? since that's the universe this would have to come from? -sj //// I actually can't find any stats on how many borrowers there are.

 Should the campaign get that far, one million defaulting borrowers would be a dramatic statistic, said Terry Hartle, senior vice president for government and public affairs with the American Council on Education.